 Boosting operational efficiency is a constant challenge for those who work in healthcare and juggle a large volume of paperwork each day.
 In fact, according to the Medscape Physician Compensation Report 2018, nearly a third of physicians say they spend 20 hours or more a week on paperwork and the manual approval of invoices.
 Not only is this excess of paper wasteful for the environment, but the manual process of approving invoices is inefficient and a waste of time for healthcare professionals who want to maximize the time spent providing quality patient care.

-The ideal accounting system for a medical practice is certainly not paper-based, it’s automated.
+The ideal healthcare accounting system for a medical practice is certainly not paper-based, it’s automated.
 With an automated system, payment approvers like doctors and nurses have access to easy-to-use approval tools that improve efficiency and reduce the likelihood of late payments.
 Even more importantly, it frees up space and allows healthcare workers to focus on what matters- providing optimum care.

 2. Lack of Insight into Spend and Payment Trends